teddyzeenny/website/source/guides/ember-inspector/view-tree.md

 ### Inspecting Objects

-You can click on any the model, controller, view, or component to send it to the [object inspector][object-inspector-guide].
+You can click on any model, controller, view, or component to send them to the [object inspector][object-inspector-guide].

 [object-inspector-guide]: /guides/ember-inspector/object-inspector